top of page

 Basic Method

-Using your mapping toolsets on the right side of the page, you can open up the different toolsets full of mapping tools to begin plotting or drawing directly onto the map.
+Using your mapping toolsets on the right side of the page, you can open up the different toolsets (click on "TOOLS" boxed in orange to display your toolset options) that are full of mapping tools to begin plotting or drawing directly onto the map.

-As your mouse hovers over each tool, the name of the tool as well as a shortcut in parenthesis (if there is one) will be displayed to the left.
+As your mouse hovers over each tool, the name of the tool as well as a shortcut in parentheses (if there is a shortcut assigned to that tool) will be displayed to the left.

 *Not all tools will have shortcuts, but these, along with the tools and toolsets, can be edited using the Model Editor.
 Please refer to the Model Editor Manual for further instruction on this.

-When you click on a drawing tool, like the aerial tool, you will see a menu pop up at the bottom middle of the page.
-The cursor of the mouse will turn into a shadowed out dropper.
-You can use this to place items onto the map.
-Left-click to place the item on the map.
-Using the aerial tool as an example, when you click on the map and place a pole, a connection will display after you make the first click.
+When you click on a drawing tool, such as the aerial tool for example, you will see a menu pop up at the bottom middle of the page.
+The cursor of the mouse will turn into a faded dropper.
+Left-click to place the item (a pole, in this case,) on the map.
+Using the aerial tool as an example, when you click on the map and place a pole, a connection will display after you make the next click (for placing the second pole).

 You can either use the dropper to click on the next location on the map or you can enter a set distance for the span.
-This will lock the connection to that distance so that you can then select the pole or location placement.
+This will lock the connection to that distance so that you can then select the pole or location placement at that distance.
 You could also fill in a bearing to lock the angle as well.

 When you are done using a specific mapping tool, you can switch to another tool using the new tool's shortcut or clicking the new tool within the toolset on the right side of the page.

-You can also cancel out any selected drawing tool by hitting Escape ("Esc") on the keyboard, clicking the “X” within the window at the bottom, or right clicking on your mouse.
+You can also exit any selected drawing tool by hitting Escape ("Esc") on the keyboard, clicking the “X” within the window at the bottom, or right clicking on your mouse.

 If you click on a location such as a pole, you will see three icons located under the item.
 The trashcan icon will delete that location (and consequently deleting any connections on it), the multi directional icon will move the item, and the pencil icon will open the Node Info panel for editing the node's data.